Quaim/Capstone_Django_Project/README.md

 ### PostgreSQL Database

-This project uses a [Code Institute PostgreSQL Database](https://dbs.ci-dbs.net).
+This project uses an [ElephantSQL](https://elephantsql.com).

-To obtain my own Postgres Database from Code Institute, I followed these steps:
+To obtain my own Postgres Database from ElephantSQL, I followed these steps:

-- Signed-in to the CI LMS using my email address.
+- Signed-in to the ElephantSQL using my github account.
 - An email was sent to me with my new Postgres Database.

 > [!CAUTION]
-> - PostgreSQL databases by Code Institute are only available to CI Students.
+> - ElephantSQL will be closing at the end of 2024, if you plan to clone/fork this repository
-> - You must acquire your own PostgreSQL database through some other method
+    you must acquire your own PostgreSQL database through some other method
-> if you plan to clone/fork this repository.
+> - You must then create an instance, follow the steps including picking a zone and selecting the free plan
-> - Code Institute students are allowed a maximum of 8 databases.
+> - You can then access your details tab and copy the elephant SQL database URL, this is the URL you will use in your
-> - Databases are subject to deletion after 18 months.
+    project and set as a variable on your deployment service (such as Heroku, as was used for this project) as your DATABASE_URL (or whatever you chose to name this variable in your django project)

 ### Cloudinary API